 <body contextmenu=”new-menu”> <menu id=” new-menu” type=”context”> <menuitem>Hello!</menuitem> </menu> </body>

 Customizable Data Attributes

-It’s possible to add custom attributes to the older versions of HTML, but it’s a risky affair.
-For instance, custom attributes can sometimes stop a page from rendering completely in HTML4 and cause incorrect/invalid documents.
+While it is possible to add custom attributes to the older versions of HTML, it’s risky.
+Custom attributes can sometimes stop a page from rendering completely in HTML4 and cause incorrect or invalid documents.

-Now, custom data can be included, giving developers the chance to make engaging and efficient web pages without having to introduce complicated server-side lookups or Ajax calls.
+Custom data can now be included, giving developers the chance to make engaging and efficient pages without introducing complicated server-side lookups or Ajax calls.

 Web Storage to Replace Cookies

 However, cookies have several disadvantages – they can expire, restrict the use of complex data as they only allow string variables, and slow down performance by carrying additional scripts to the server.

 By comparison, the local storage allows data to be stored permanently on the client’s computer unless the user erases it.
 It also features bigger data storage – at least 5 MB – and doesn’t burden the server with any requests.

 HTML5 presents a paradigm shift not only for developers but also end-users.
 Some of the advantages it provides for the end-users are:

 - Supports native audio and video elements without any additional plugin.